-- compliance with all applicable health, safety, and environmental laws; - reduction of waste through the use of renewable materials and recycling efforts; and - promotion of energy-efficient policies, processes and technologies throughout our facility.
+- compliance with all applicable health, safety, and environmental laws; - · reduction of waste through the use of renewable materials and recycling efforts; and - promotion of energy-efficient policies, processes and technologies throughout our facility.

 Acting with integrity is one of our core values.
 Our governance structure is designed to provide for transparency, accountability and oversight.
 We also recognize the importance of data confidentiality, integrity and security in the digital age.
 We have earned a Tier 3 ranking on the National Institutes and Technology Standards (NIST) Framework for our high achievements in cybersecurity and risk management capabilities.
 This ranking places us far above many of our peers in the biopharmaceuticals industry.
 We have mandatory information security training programs for new and current employees to address the threat that cybersecurity attacks pose to our internal systems and sensitive patient information.
 Our employees are required to complete Security Awareness training on an annual basis, and they are periodically tested and assessed on their Security Awareness competency.
+We also performed a simulated data breach attack exercise in 2022 in order to test our processes and policies and improve our preparedness.
 We continuously monitor threats and have implemented real-time alerting, reporting and mitigation for security issues.
 In addition, we have a layered, overlapping suite of technologies to provide enhanced security at critical entry points.
 We are constantly aiming to improve our approach to cyber security issues and are developing new methods to mitigate risks.